All Episodes

 And all the underwriters were told of the change to the prospectus.

-Because the Facebook guys admitted that many of their users are now mobile users.
+And the change to the prospectus was a very important change because the Facebook guys admitted that many of their users are now mobile users.

-They're accessing Facebook, not from the web, or not from their desktop computers and their laptops, but from their mobile devices, such as their iPads or telephones.
+They're accessing Facebook not from the web, or not from their desktop computers and their laptops, but from their mobile devices, such as their iPads or telephones.

-Facebook mobile advertising has not shown strong results.
+And then they said, mobile advertising, Facebook mobile advertising has not shown strong results.

 And not just this mobile advertising business.

-But Facebook had a bigger problem than all that when General Motors pulled their advertising, saying it didn't work.
+But Facebook had a bigger problem than all that when General Motors pulled their advertising saying it didn't work.

 Folks, that's all Facebook has.